Starringmatilda/microsoft-movie-studio-analysis/README.md

 ### Data
 ***
-The zippedData Folder contains the data sets used in analysis from:
+The `zippedData` Folder contains the data sets used in analysis from:
 - [Box Office Mojo](https://www.boxofficemojo.com/)
 - [IMDB](https://www.imdb.com/)
 - [Rotten Tomatoes](https://www.rottentomatoes.com/)
 - [TheMovieDB](https://www.themoviedb.org/)
 - [The Numbers](https://www.the-numbers.com/)

-The 'index.ipynb' file is the notebook that contains EDA conducted on the datasets.
+The `student.ipynb` file is the notebook that contains EDA conducted on the datasets.
 The datasets used explicitly in the data analysis are:
 - title_ratings.csv
 - tn.movie_budgets.csv
 - bom.movie_gross.csv
 - title.basics.csv

-The 'images' folder contains the images used in the presentation and notebook.
+The `images` folder contains the images used in the presentation and notebook.
-'presentation.pdf' is a non-technical presentation of the analysis
+`presentation.pdf` is a non-technical presentation of the analysis

 ### Methods
 ***